Discover more from Tech World With Milan Newsletter

 What is the Twelve-Factor App?

 It describes many well-tested architectural patterns and best practices for software-as-a-service (SaaS) applications.
-When apps are deployed to the web, they can be created with portability and resilience thanks to these best practices.
+Thanks to these best practices, apps can be created with portability and resilience when deployed to the web.

 It was created by engineers at Heroku, a cloud platform-as-a-service company, around 2011.
 Adam Wiggins, a co-founder of Heroku, played a significant role in articulating and promoting these principles.
-This framework continues to be influential, aiding in the design and deployment of scalable and maintainable software applications.
+This framework continues to be influential, aiding in designing and deploying scalable and maintainable software applications.

 The Twelve Factors: